heiankyo/heijokyo/README.md

 ---
 Just `npm install` and `node app.js [port-number [www-root-directory [dictionary-table-name]]]`

 `port-number` gives port number which listen HTTP and WebSocket server.
 Usually, port 1 to 1023 need root privilege.
+Default is 3000.
 `www-root-directory` gives HTTP root directory.
+Default is '`www`'.
 `dictionary-table-name` gives a table name of dic.sqlite3.
 You can select below.
+Default is '`fruit`'
 * dic: all POS (noun., verb., adj. and so on)
 * noun: nouns only (excluding proper nouns)
 * fruit: names of some fruits (including "何時")